apache/nuttx/tools/README.txt

       will not be modified.
     -d
       Enable script debug
+    -p
+      Comments are pre-formatted.
+Do not reformat.
     -h
       Show this help message and exit

   The conversions make by the indent.sh script differs from the NuttX coding style in that:

-    1. I normally put the trailing */ of a multi-line comment on a separate line.
-If your C file already has properly formatted comments then using -nfca instead of -fca eliminates that bad behavior
+    1. The coding standard requires that the trailing */ of a multi-line comment be on a separate line.
+By default, indent.sh will put the final */ on the same line as the last comment text.
+If your C file already has properly formatted comments then using the -p option will eliminate that bad behavior
+    2. If your source file has highly formatted comments containing things such as tables or lists, then use the -p option to preserve those pre-formatted comments.
-    2. I usually align things vertically (like '=' in assignments),
+    3. I usually align things vertically (like '=' in assignments),
-    3. indent.sh puts a bogus blank line at the top of the file,
+    4. indent.sh puts a bogus blank line at the top of the file,
-    4. I don't like the way it handles nested conditional compilation intermixed with code.
+    5. I don't like the way it handles nested conditional compilation intermixed with code.
 I prefer the preprocessor conditional tests be all right justified in that case.
-    5. I also indent brackets differently on structures than does this script.
+    6. I also indent brackets differently on structures than does this script.
-    6. I normally use no spaces in casts.  indent.sh adds spaces in casts like "(FAR void *)&foo" becomes "(FAR void *) & foo".
+    7. I normally use no spaces in casts.  indent.sh adds spaces in casts like "(FAR void *)&foo" becomes "(FAR void *) & foo".
     7. When used with header files, the initial idempotence conditional test causes all preprocessor directives to be indented in the file.
 So for